Steven R. Brechin

 Office: Davison Hall, 133

 Professor and Graduate Director of Sociology, his scholarly interests include organizational, political and environmental sociology, including the sociology of biodiversity conservation and climate change.
-Current projects includes articulating Karl Polanyi’s environmental sociology and environmentalisms built upon Polanyian thinking; exploring critically civil society space at a variety of scales affected by on-going economic, social, and environmental transformations; comparing national-level commitments to adaptation and/or mitigation of greenhouse gases related to concerns over climate change; and finally evolving field research in Belize, Central America where he investigates state-civil society relationships and tensions around nature protection efforts under new state emphases of mega-tourism and oil development, along with growing worries over climate change.
-He received his graduate degrees from the University of Michigan, Ann Arbor.
-Before arriving at Rutgers, Brechin held faculty positions at Princeton, Michigan, Illinois, and Syracuse.
+Current projects include articulating Karl Polanyi’s environmental sociology and environmentalisms built upon Polanyian thinking; investigating sustainable lifestyles in comparative context; exploring critically civil society space at a variety of scales affected by on-going economic, social, and environmental transformations; comparing national-level commitments to adaptation and/or mitigation of greenhouse gases related to concerns over climate change; and finally evolving field research in Belize, Central America where he investigates state-civil society relationships and tensions around nature protection efforts under new state emphases of mega-tourism and oil development, along with growing worries over climate change.
+Before arriving at Rutgers, Brechin held positions at Princeton, Michigan, Illinois, and Syracuse.
+He earned his graduate degrees from the University of Michigan, Ann Arbor.